picoxr/Pico-Body-Tracking-Demo/README.md

 ## Usage：
 Experience steps:
-1. Wear the Swift Tracker correctly
+1. Wear the Motion Tracker correctly
 2. Open the BodyTrackingDemo app
-  1. Click the Start Calibration button to launch the calibration application
+  1. Click the Start Calibration button to launch the "PICO Motion Tracker" application
-  2. Wearing calibration guided by the "PICO Somatosensory Tracker" app
+  2. Follow quick calibration process in the "PICO Motion Tracker" app
-  3. Back to the app to experience the Avatar drive effect after completing the calibration
+  3. Back to the app to experience the Avatar drive effect